sheeshmohsin/gmail_plugin/README.md

 gmail_plugin
 ============

-This package show notification on your system if new mail is received in your gmail inbox
+This package show notification on your system if new mail is received in your gmail inbox.

 Configuring This Package
 ------------------------